MinzaKhan/N-gram-language-model/README.md

-This is a command line program that develops an ngram language model from any number of plain text files specified in the command line.
-The program will generate any number of sentences specified in the command line, based on the ngram model.
+This is a command line program that develops an N-gram Language Model from any number of plain text files specified in the command line.
+The program will generate any number of sentences specified in the command line, based on the N-gram model.
 The user will input whether they want a unigram, bigram, or trigram model by entering the input 1, 2, or 3 in the command line.

 EXAMPLES: